ADVANTICS/documentation/charge-controllers/secc_configuration.md

 >
 > - Any line starting with the "#" sign will be treated as a commented line and will not be taken into account during execution.

-This document details the default config file sections and entries.
-> It's impotant to note that depending on the application the customer can add configuration entries relevant to the specific use case.

 ## Applications